 He began his career as a teacher in the Welsh valleys before becoming the Youth and Community Theatre Director at the Sherman Theatre Cardiff, and then the Theatre Royal Plymouth.
 His championing of new and unheard voices has continued from his teaching days through to his Artistic Directorships.
 Steve’s award-winning directing work crosses over new writing, comedy, musicals and pantomime.
 Books Directing Pantomime and Getting Directions are studies of his process and practice.

 Over his time with Soho Theatre the company played to nearly 1.5 million people and grew annual audiences from 90,000 to 230,000.
-It won numerous awards including the company’s first two Olivier Awards, and four Edinburgh Comedy Awards.
+It won numerous awards including the company’s first three Olivier Awards, and four Edinburgh Comedy Awards.

 “a transformation that has seen the theatre’s reputation grow nationally and internationally.
 The theatre has never felt more vibrant than now with its buzzing audiences and potent blend of new theatre, comedy and cabaret.”